This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Heavy alcohol use (more than one drink a day) was associated with “upper facial lines, under-eye puffiness, oral commissures, [and] midface volume loss”.

-These common skin conditions are linked with alcohol:
+These common skin conditions are linked to alcohol:

 Healthier skin is a proven health benefit of not drinking.
 If you deal with any of the skin conditions mentioned above, sobriety can be your beauty secret.